 In fact, we've been recognized for our competitive compensation.
-In the 2017 Financial Advisor compensation study conducted by On Wall Street, Edward Jones ranked No. 1 at the $2 M, $1 M and $600K levels of production for all wirehouse and small broker-dealer firms.
-And, we ranked #2 at the $400K production level.
+In the 2018 Financial Advisor compensation study conducted by On Wall Street, Edward Jones ranked No. 1 at all four levels of production ($2 M, $1 M, $600K and $400K) for all wirehouse firms.

 As an experienced Financial Advisor, your compensation is designed to support you as you transition to Edward Jones and reward you as you serve clients.
 Your years of experience, assets under care and production will determine your compensation.

 If you have less than three years' experience or less than $30 million in portable assets under care >

 You may be eligible for the following compensation:Financial Advisor Trainee pay